confluentinc/cp-all-in-one/cp-all-in-one-security/oauth/FIXME.md

         at java.base/java.util.concurrent.ThreadPoolExecutor.runWorker(ThreadPoolExecutor.java:1136)
         at java.base/java.util.concurrent.ThreadPoolExecutor$Worker.run(ThreadPoolExecutor.java:635)
         at java.base/java.lang.Thread.run(Thread.java:840)
+Caused by: org.apache.kafka.common.security.oauthbearer.internals.secured.UnretryableException: java.io.IOException: The response code 400 and error response {<!DOCTYPE html>

 ```
-The class `HttpAccessTokenRetriever` retrieves token from IDP based on the configured Client Credentials and Token Endpoint.
-Since we are seeing 400, that indicates something wrong with the token end point.
+Looking at the exception, it seems that  the broker is trying to get IDP Tokens.
+We have Kafka Proxy configured to connect to Kafka with OAUTHBEARER.
+During startup, Kafka Proxy tries to get the token in order to connect with Kafka.
+However, Its fails with error code 400.
+This error indicates incorrect URL of Token End Point.
+Let's check the urls published by the IDP at http://localhost:8080/realms/cp/.well-known/openid-configuration.

 >**Fix it**
->In env.sh file, update the value of `IDP_TOKEN_ENDPOINT` with  appropriate value from well known IDP url's reponse
+>In env.sh file, update the value of `IDP_TOKEN_ENDPOINT` with value of `token_endpoint` from above response.
 ***

-4. Once done above changes, lets try to start the Broker.
+3. Once done above changes, lets try to start the Broker.
 Since we have made the changes in variables, we have to ensure that new variables are available in the terminal.
     ```shell
     source ./helper/env.sh